Application Instructions for Undergraduate Admission

 The application deadline for early action is December 1.

 Early action is a non-binding program geared toward students who have a strong desire to enroll at Monmouth.
-Early action admission decisions will be mailed by January 15.
+Early action admission decisions will be mailed on or by January 15.
 Applicants may be offered admission, denied admission, or returned to the regular applicant pool for further consideration.

 The application deadline for regular decision is March 1.
 Students who wish to apply for regular admission may file their credentials any time after the start of their senior year.
 Applications received after the March 1 deadline will be considered only on a space-available basis.
-Regular decision candidates will be notified by April 1.
+Regular decision candidates will be notified on or by April 1.

 The spring semester deadline is December 1.